pikesley/pikesley.github.io/projects/wen.md

     {
       mode: 'shuffle'
     }

 (which is what happens behind the buttons).

+If it receives

+    {
+      mode: 'time'
+    }

+then it asks the clock to show the current time, and this is how the clock actually works: [this systemd config](https://github.com/pikesley/wen/blob/master/scripts/timekeeper.service) calls [this cURL script](https://github.com/pikesley/wen/blob/master/scripts/hit-clock.sh) which hits this URL every 10 seconds.

 All of these _PATCH_ requests then get pushed onto the [Sidekiq](http://sidekiq.org/) queue for asynchro...

 #### Wait, there's a queue in here too?

 How else would you do this?
-The [ClockWorker](https://github.com/pikesley/wen/blob/master/lib/wen/clock_worker.rb) pulls the jobs off the queue and throws them at the [Clock](https://github.com/pikesley/wen/blob/master/lib/wen/clock/clock.rb) class, which passes them to the [Neopixels](https://github.com/pikesley/wen/blob/master/lib/wen/clock/neopixels.rb) singleton, which talks to PixelPi, which actually makes the lights come on.
+The [ClockWorker](https://github.com/pikesley/wen/blob/master/lib/wen/clock_worker.rb) pulls the jobs off the queue and throws them at the [Clock](https://github.com/pikesley/wen/blob/master/lib/wen/clock/clock.rb) class, which passes them to the [Neopixels](https://github.com/pikesley/wen/blob/master/lib/wen/clock/neopixels.rb) singleton, which talks to PixelPi, which then makes the lights come on.
 I'm actually genuinely amazed at how much bullshit a 4 quid, 65x23mm computer can handle.

 ## What else?